FreezingMoon/AncientBeast/CONTRIBUTING.md

 ### Recommended Tool

 If you're not very keen on using a browser based IDE, I highly recommend using [Visual Studio Code](https://code.visualstudio.com/download), for cloning the project and creating patches.
-[VSC](https://code.visualstudio.com/download) is free, open source, cross platform, and has very nice git integration and useful extensions.
+[VSC](https://code.visualstudio.com/download) is free, open source, cross platform, and has nice git integration and useful extensions.

 ### Fork Project